symfony/symfony-docs/frontend/asset_mapper.rst

     $ composer require symfony/asset-mapper symfony/asset symfony/twig-pack

-This will install AssetMapper and also make sure that you have the Asset Component and Twig available.
+In addition to ``symfony/asset-mapper`, this also makes sure that you have the :doc:`Asset Component </components/asset>` and Twig available.

 If you're using :ref:`Symfony Flex <symfony-flex>`, you're done!
 The recipe just added a number of files: